Get started

 Consequently, a set of defined and clear rules have been developed to protect the integrity of the Bacs network and the bank accounts of customers.

+There are several direct debit collection rules any business that wants to start collecting direct debit payments needs to comply with.
 These rules are aimed at making sure service users are setting off in a compliant manner and that they will access the network correctly and treat their customers fairly.

-Direct Debit Sponsors
+1. Direct Debit Sponsors

-Bank accounts for Direct Debits
+2. Bank accounts for Direct Debits

 The Service User has to have a UK-based bank account.
 It can be an overseas company, but it must collect the payments in sterling to an account with a UK bank.

 Before a company starts using the Direct Debit scheme, they have to sign an indemnity with their sponsor.
 This is a legal document that states that they will make good any losses the sponsor incurs due to the actions of the service user.
+Find out more about Direct Debit Indemnity Claims in our blog article.

-Direct Debit forms must be approved
+4. Direct Debit forms must be approved by the DD sponsor

-Before they are approved by the sponsor, the company will need to submit all the forms it intends to use.
+Before your company is approved by the Direct Debit sponsor, the company will need to submit all the DD forms it intends to use to ensure that the form used to collect DD from their customers (“payers” in DD terms) enables the processing of Direct Debits as well as provides customer with certain information to make an informed choice.
 The sponsor will then either give their approval or request changes.

 Standardised forms are used to make sure that the correct information is gathered and formatted correctly ready for onward transmission into the network.

-PaySuite includes approved online DD forms that can be customised and set up in minutes, but if you want to design your own forms then you will need to get them certified in writing in advance from your sponsor bank.
+There are also rules about wording designed to inform customers so that they have a clear understanding of the authority they are giving the service user.
+PaySuite’s Direct Debit Payment Collection service includes approved online DD forms that can be customised and set up in minutes, but if you want to design your own forms, you will need to get them certified in writing in advance from your sponsor bank.

-Paper DDI forms mean more admin
+7. Paper DDI forms mean more admin

 The service user is responsible for all of the administration of Direct Debits.
 This means that once the completed DDI has been returned by the payer, you must make sure that all information is recorded accurately before transmitting it to the network.
+Find out more about how to store paper and paperless DDI forms in compliance with direct debit collection rules in the UK.

 Access PaySuite enables businesses to set up new DDIs via phone, online, through file upload or automated by API.

-You must have a way of logging rejected DDIs
+8. You must have a way of logging rejected DDIs

 Upon receipt, the payer’s bank will either accept or reject the DDI.
 If rejected, the DDI is returned to you and you’ll need to amend your records.

-You’ll need to use ADDACS
+9. You’ll need to use ADDACS

 ADDACS or Automated Direct Debit Amendment and Cancellation Service is an electronic method of informing the service user of any changes in bank account details or cancellations.

-Deal with your ARUDDs
+10. Deal with your ARUDDs

 An Automated Reason for Unpaid Direct Debit or ARUDD code will tell you why a customer has failed to pay.